swatson-phillips/GT-CS-3312-SampleRepo/HowTos/Using Github and ZenHub for CS 3312.md

 * Add your CS instructor (swatson-phillips) to your Github Repository
 * Make sure all of your team members can access your Github repository
 * Install the Zenhub [extension for Chrome or Firefox](https://www.zenhub.com/extension)
-* ~~Add the milestones for each Sprint 1-5 with the due date set to be the last Sunday of the Sprint and enter your sprint goal~~ Zenhub no longer supports milestones so we will use Sprints, more info to come...
+* Setup your Sprints for this semester (not milestones).
+Your firsst Sprint should have a start date of 2022-01-10 (Mon.) and an end date of 2022-01-30 (Sun.).
+See [Getting Started With ZenHub Sprints](https://help.zenhub.com/support/solutions/articles/43000616465-getting-started-with-zenhub-sprints) for more info.
 * Enter all of your user stories as epics into Zenhub
 * Add you CS instructor to your [ZenHub Team](https://help.zenhub.com/support/solutions/articles/43000035792-inviting-your-team-to-zenhub)
 * Submit a URL to your repo to this assignment